googleapis/python-datacatalog/UPGRADING.md

     )  # Make an API request.
 ```

-This call is invalid because it mixes `request` with a keyword argument `asset_types`.
+This call is invalid because it mixes `request` with a keyword argument `entry_group`.
 Executing this code
 will result in an error.

 ```py